Remarks by U.S. Senator Charles E. Schumer

 7. We must create a system that converts the current flow of unskilled illegal immigrants into the United States into a more manageable and controlled flow of legal immigrants who can be absorbed by our economy.

 The first of these seven principles is that illegal immigration is wrong — plain and simple.
-When we use phrases like “undocumented workers,” we convey a message to the American people that their Government is not serious about combating illegal immigration, which the American people overwhelmingly oppose.
+When we use phrases like undocumented workers, we convey a message to the American people that their Government is not serious about combating illegal immigration, which the American people overwhelmingly oppose.

 Above all else, the American people want their Government to be serious about protecting the public, enforcing the rule of law, and creating a rational system of legal immigration that will proactively fit our needs rather than reactively responding to future waves of illegal immigration.